-Mirja Maria Thiel, born in Hamburg 1971, is a German photographer in the documentary tradition.
+Mirja Maria Thiel, born in Hamburg 1971, is a German photographer who feels indebted to the documentary tradition.

 She finished her studies of American, English and German Literature and Linguistics at the Julius-Maximilians-Universität Würzburg, Germany, with a Master’s thesis exploring the "Grotesque Worldview and Mythical Consciousness in Selected Works of American Poetress Sylvia Plath" (1999).
 Thereafter, she worked for the literary publishing houses’ editorial departments at Suhrkamp and Schöffling & Co as well as for the image editorial department of the World Wide Fund for Nature, all situated in Frankfurt am Main, Germany, before giving birth to her first child in 2001.